 Yes, Montessori materials can be quite expensive, but I have found that purchasing used, like in FB groups or at discounted stores can really bring the cost down.

-Let’s face it: Montessori materials are bulky.
+On one hand, let’s face it: Montessori materials are bulky.

-There is no real way around that, except to cycle them.
+On the other hand, there is no real way around that, except to cycle them.
 Store some and put some out for use.

 What I have done in our homeschool is make readily available materials that are in the Sensitive Periods and those that are connected to topics we are currently studying.